tamberg/fhnw-idb/introduction/CircuitPython/README.md

 Basically you need:

-- the firmware for the microcontroller `nRF52840`.
+- the firmware for the microcontroller nRF52840.
+This should already be installed on the supplied hardware!
 - an editor.
-We will use the [MU-Editor](https://codewith.mu/), which you should already have installed.
+We will use the [Mu editor](https://codewith.mu/), which you should already have installed.

 Use the steps described in the [Installing CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython) from the [CircuitPython Guide](https://learn.adafruit.com/welcome-to-circuitpython/overview).
-The main steps are:
+The main steps in our setup are:

-1. Check if the MU-Editor is installed.
+1. Check if the Mu editor is installed.
 If not, follow [these steps](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor).

-2. Check that the [Feather nRF52840 Express](https://circuitpython.org/board/feather_nrf52840_express/) is connected via USB to your computer.
+2. Check that the [Feather nRF52840 Express](https://github.com/tamberg/fhnw-idb/wiki/Feather-nRF52840-Express) is connected via USB to your computer.

 3. Check that you see the drive `CIRCUITPY` drive on your desktop.